-Horace Adjolohoun (Benin, 2007) Principal Legal Officer
+Horace Adjolohoun (Benin, 2007) Head of Legal Division (African Court)

 This desire to focus on human rights in Africa started when I got the opportunity to undertake the Chevening Fellowship which the UK organises for different students all over the world.
 I was in the pioneer group in 2005.
 This fellowship was part of building my professional skillset and exposure to different systems.
 After doing this fellowship, it solidified my desire to be involved in subregional context such as the East African Community and even the African Union.